-A capsule wardrobe is the collection of a few essential items of clothing that don’t really go out of style.
+A capsule wardrobe is a collection of a few essential items of clothing that don’t go out of style.
 Ideally, these items should all mix and match well.
 This allows me to get the most outfits with the least amount of items.

 Is a Capsule Wardrobe too much work?

 Some people will say starting a Capsule wardrobe is too much work and doesn’t allow you to have freedom when shopping.
 For me, the best surprise has been realizing how easy it is to get dressed every morning.
 My closet looks like I’m shopping at a boutique because the only things hanging are the things I’m currently wearing.
 I have no wadded-up shirts in the corners of my closet, and no forgotten shoes are hiding behind my mini closet dresser.
 It makes me feel happier about getting ready for my day.
 (If you want to skip right to do the things I learned fast, download my Capsule Wardrobe Worksheet)

 I also find that I enjoy shopping so much more because I know what I am looking for and never experience buyer’s remorse after making purchases.
 I can go right to my favorite stores, and choose clothes that fit me well and make me happy.

 What makes the difference?